Rembrandt on Chain

 Blockchain for physical objects

-By validating works of art via blockchain, objects are better protected and the authenticity can be established easier and faster.
+By certifying works of art via blockchain, objects are better protected and the authenticity can be established easier and faster.
 An important step forward in the fight against art fraud.

-The validation process was a collaboration between expert and registered appraiser Evert Douwes and his son Evert-Anthony (owners of the family business Douwes Fine Art), Femke Stroucken (notary and partner at law firm CMS) and Marnix van den Berg (co-founder of validation company V-ID).
+The certification process was a collaboration between expert and registered appraiser Evert Douwes and his son Evert-Anthony (owners of the family business Douwes Fine Art), Femke Stroucken (notary and partner at law firm CMS) and Marnix van den Berg (co-founder of certification company V-ID).

 Blockchain method for physical objects